 - You cannot always control what goes on outside, but you can always control what goes on inside… So start yoga to control your inside world … !.

-- Yoga enhances vitality, focus and productivity; it stabilized human body, mind and emotion of a human being.
+- Yoga enhances vitality, focus, and productivity; it stabilized the human body, mind, and emotion of a human being.

 Yoga can contribute to resilience against non-communicable diseases.

 Yoga can bring communities together in an inclusive manner that generates respect.

 Yoga can contribute to development and peace.
 It can even help people in emergency situations to find relief from stress.

 “Yoga lets people discover the sense of oneness with yourself, the world and nature” Prime Minister of India Narendra Modi